About Wondering Minds

 Come spend an hour with me as we explore mindful practices!
 I'll create an hour specifically tailored to your interests, goals, and concerns.
 Great for beginners, those looking to rework their routine, or those who simply want a relaxing and rejuvenating hour!
 Also available as gift certificates.

 I am here to help and support your community!
-Contact us for teacher trainings, workplace events, or parent workshops at email@example.com.
+Contact us for teacher trainings, workplace events, or parent workshops at .

 I am also trained as a mindfulness consultant, ready to assess an existing program or help you create a new one in your school, workplace, or organization.
-Special projects are welcome, as well!
+Special projects are always welcome.

-My name is Jenny Madden and I recently relocated to Portland, ME from New York City.
+My name is Jenny Madden and I relocated to Portland, ME from New York City in 2018.
 In NYC, I was an elementary school teacher for 8 years and taught in several city museums.
-Over the years, I have grown passionate about exploring mindfulness, emotional awareness and regulation, and empathy with my students.
+Over the years, I grew passionate about exploring mindfulness, emotional awareness and regulation, and empathy with my students.
 I have seen the differences firsthand and believe that everyone - regardless of age - benefits from learning and practicing mindfulness.

 Trainings and Experience